-Access to the Funks Reservoir-related facilities would be provided at the north and south ends of the site.
 A gravel parking area would be provided near the PGP.
-Asphalt concrete paved, onsite vehicular access would be provided between the Funks PGP and electrical substation, with facility spacing to accommodate an operational crane.
+Asphalt concrete paved, onsite vehicular access would be provided between the Funks PGP and electrical substation, with facility spacing to accommodate a crane.
 The facilities site would be accessed by an asphalt concrete paved road from Maxwell Sites Road to the south.
 Existing gravel roads would be improved to be 30 feet wide, with asphalt concrete surfacing for the southern access route, and would be relocated through the site.
 A gravel bypass road may be provided to the west of the site.
 On the north side of the facilities site, the existing dirt road would be improved to be a gravel road that would follow the existing road alignment until it reaches the TRR pipeline.
 At that location, a new access road would be built along the Funks and TRR pipelines to the connection with the I/O tunnels.

-The proposed location of the Funks Reservoir-related facilities is in a FEMA Area of Minimal Flood Hazard, Zone X. Onsite drainage would be conveyed offsite directly into Funks Reservoir through shallow swales or overland flow.
+The Funks Reservoir-related facilities would be located in a FEMA Area of Minimal Flood Hazard, Zone X. Onsite drainage would be conveyed offsite directly into Funks Reservoir through shallow swales or overland flow.
 Offsite stormwater runoff would be collected on the west side of the site in a ditch, conveyed around the site, and deposited into Funks Reservoir.

 The existing Funks Reservoir would be used as a source of water to pump to Sites Reservoir and would receive water discharged from the reservoir.
-The Funks Reservoir operational WSE can only vary slightly from the TC Canal and the reservoir WSE typically ranges from 200 to 205 feet, although the preferred operational WSE range is 202 to 204 feet.
+The Funks Reservoir operational water surface elevation (WSE) can only vary slightly from the TC Canal and the reservoir WSE typically ranges from 200 to 205 feet, although the preferred operational WSE range is 202 to 204 feet.